Improving clustering quality evaluation in noisy Gaussian mixtures: Feature importance rescaling

 Now observe that:

 Substituting this, we get:

 Since all terms are positive and the expression is negative, we conclude that \(\alpha_v\) is strictly decreasing in \(D_v\). \end{proof}

-The richness axiom requires that every possible partition of a data set be achievable by some parameter configuration \cite{kleinberg2002impossibility}.
+The richness axiom states that for every non-trivial clustering \(S\) of a data set \(X\), there must exist a parameter setting such that \(S\) is the optimal clustering under the corresponding quality function.
+That is, every possible partition of a data set must be achievable by some parameter configuration \cite{kleinberg2002impossibility}.
 While this may seem like a natural requirement it can lead to undesirable outcomes, allowing arbitrary or degenerate clusterings.
 In practice, many effective clustering methods violate richness on purpose to enforce meaningful structure.
 FIR does not satisfy richness, favouring clusterings that emphasise low-dispersion features.

-\begin{theorem} The clustering quality measure \(WCSS_w\) used by FIR does not satisfy the richness axiom. \end{theorem} \begin{proof} The richness axiom states that for every non-trivial clustering \(S\) of a data set \(X\), there must exist a parameter setting such that \(S\) is the optimal clustering under the corresponding quality function.
-In the context of FIR, the parameters are the feature-wise dispersions \(D_1, \ldots, D_m\), which are used to compute feature factors.
-Lemma \ref{lemma:harmonic} shows that FIR minimises
+\begin{theorem} The clustering quality measure \(WCSS_w\) used by FIR does not satisfy the richness axiom. \end{theorem} \begin{proof} Let us construct a counterexample.
+Consider the one–dimensional dataset $X=\{0,0,M\}\subset\mathbb{R}$ with $M>0$ and $k=2$.
+Since $m=1$, the FIR constraint $\sum_{v=1}^m \alpha_v=1$ forces $\alpha_1=1$, so $WCSS_w$ coincides with the ordinary within–cluster sum of squares (WCSS) in this case.

-which is a function solely of the dispersions \(D_1, \ldots, D_m\).
-However, each dispersion \(D_v\) is defined with respect to a given clustering \(S\); it measures the within-cluster variation of feature \(v\) under \(S\).
-Thus, the quality measure \(WCSS_w\) is entirely determined by the clustering itself — \(D_v\) cannot be independently specified to favour a given clustering.

-Now consider a clustering \(S^*\) whose separation relies primarily on features with high within-cluster dispersion (i.e., large \(D_v\)).
-These features contribute relatively little to the harmonic sum \( \sum_{j=1}^m \frac{1}{D_j} \), resulting in a smaller denominator and thus a higher value of \(WCSS_w\).
-Consequently, FIR will penalise such clusterings.

-Suppose we attempt to make \(S^*\) optimal by adjusting \(D_1, \ldots, D_m\).
-To do so, we would need to reduce the values of \(D_v\) for the high-dispersion features, but doing so changes the definition of \(S^*\) itself, since \(D_v\) is a property of the clustering.
-Therefore, we cannot independently choose \(D_1, \ldots, D_m\) to force \(S^*\) to be optimal — the dependency is circular.
-Hence, FIR violates the richness axiom. \end{proof}